fbpx

 AEDCs

-Aboriginal Economic Development Corporations play a major role in driving Indigenous economic advancement – CCAB regularly reports on their progress and goals.
+Aboriginal Economic Development Corporations play a major role in driving Indigenous economic advancement – CCIB regularly reports on their progress and goals.

 PRIVATE BUSINESS

-Through national survey reports on Indigenous businesses and partnerships with other organizations, CCAB has provided regular reports on Indigenous private businesses.
+Through national survey reports on Indigenous businesses and partnerships with other organizations, CCIB has provided regular reports on Indigenous private businesses.

 COMMUNITY DEVELOPMENT